19hours/sg-statutes/Acts/Housing and Development Act.md

 ### Upgrading works in a precinct

-65C\.—(1) Where a precinct has been declared under section 65B, the Board shall as soon as practicable –
+65C\.—(1) Where a precinct has been declared under section 65B, the Board shall —

-(a) make arrangements to conduct in the manner prescribed a poll of such owners of the flats within the precinct as may be prescribed with a view to establishing their opinions about the proposals to carry out general upgrading works and (if any) specified upgrading works or special upgrading works; and
+(a) make arrangements to conduct in the manner prescribed a poll (in combination with another poll or otherwise) of prescribed owners of the flats within the precinct with a view to establishing their opinions about any proposal to carry out any of the following:

+(i) general upgrading works within the precinct together with specified upgrading works (if any) in any building within the precinct;

+(ii) special upgrading works within a building, or in relation to more than one building, in the precinct;

+(iii) flat upgrading works within any building in the precinct; and

 (b) do such other things as the Minister may direct.

-[19/92; 21/2000; 31/2002]
+[1/2008 wef 20/06/2008]

 (1A) A poll conducted in connection with any proposal to carry out special upgrading works within a building, or in relation to more than one building, in a precinct shall be a poll of the prescribed owners of prescribed flats within the building or buildings, as the case may be, being flats the occupants of which directly benefit from the special upgrading works.

 [29/2005 wef 15/09/2005]

+(1B) A poll conducted in connection with any proposal to carry out any flat upgrading works within any building in a precinct shall be a poll of the prescribed owners of prescribed flats within the building.

+[1/2008 wef 20/06/2008]

 (2) The Board may, with the approval of the Minister, carry out general upgrading works within a precinct if it appears from a poll conducted under subsection (1)(a) of the prescribed owners of flats within the precinct that 75% or more of the total value in votes of all prescribed owners of all flats within the precinct have been cast in favour of the proposal to carry out those upgrading works.